phoebeye/MKSpace/README.md

 # MKSpace
-Social intranet to help you know your colleagues/classmates better and the other way around
+Social intranet to help you get to know your colleagues/classmates better and the other way around